Vestas Sailrocket

 A Swiss team of École Polytechnique Fédérale de Lausanne university students and engineers, including members involved in the development of previous record-holder Hydroptère, formed in October 2019 to develop a new hydrofoil boat, SP80, to exceed the Vestas Sailrocket 2 record in 2022, with a target speed of 80 knots.
+As of April 2023, the speed record attempts were pushed back to 2024 and are scheduled to take place in Leucate.